Elijah Abina: Early life

-Pastor Abina became a full-time minister with the Gospel Faith Mission International in October 1962, resigning from his secular job from Arbico Limited, Apapa Lagos after a clear conviction from the Spirit of God.
+Abina became a full-time minister with the Gospel Faith Mission International in October 1962, resigning from his job at Arbico Limited, Apapa Lagos.
 He was first, the pastor-in-charge of the GOFAMINT Iwaya Church in 1963, then pastor-in-charge of the GOFAMINT Mushin church in 1966 and later promoted to become the District Overseer.
-Pastor Reuben George, the then General Overseer later appointed him as his deputy, a position he faithfully served in until Pastor George passed on to glory in 1987.

-After Pastor George passed on, Pastor Abina who was the Deputy General Overseer assumed the leadership of the church after a unanimous agreement by the members of the Church's Executive Council.
-He was installed on January 8, 1988 at the GOFAMINT International Gospel Centre, Ojoo, Ibadan, Oyo State.
+Reuben George, the then General Overseer later appointed him as his deputy, a position he served in until George died in 1987.
+Abina then assumed the leadership of the church after a unanimous agreement by the members of the Church's Executive Council.
+He was installed on January 8, 1988, at the GOFAMINT International Gospel Centre, Ojoo, Ibadan, Oyo State.
+Baba Abina as fondly called, is a lover of the undiluted word of God which he preaches fearlessly to the Glory of God.

-Under the leadership of Pastor Abina, the Gospel Faith Mission International has witnessed tremendous increase in terms of numerical growth, geographical spread, financial strength and organizational stability.
-Today, the Mission has expanded from having 50 assemblies to over 2000 assemblies in Nigeria and in many parts of the world.